Properties of probability measures on the set of quantum states and their applications: Introduction

-An ensemble of quantum states can be considered as an atomic probability measure on the set of all states, which atoms correspond to the states of the ensemble.
-So, it is natural to consider an arbitrary Borel probability measure on the set of all states as a generalized ensemble.
-This point of view is especially useful in dealing with infinite dimensional quantum channels and systems since in this case there are no reasons for existence of ensembles called optimal, at which extrema of several important functionals are achieved, but under some conditions it is possible to show existence of optimal measures \cite{H-Sh-2}.
-Moreover, by considering probability measures as generalized ensembles it is possible to prove results, which formally have no relations to probability measures \cite{Sh-3}.
-The advantage of this approach is based on application of general results of the theory of probability measures on complete separable metric spaces \cite{Bil},\cite{Par}.
+An ensemble of quantum states can be considered as an atomic probability measure on the set of all quantum states, whose atoms correspond to the states of the ensemble.
+So, it is natural to consider an arbitrary Borel probability measure on the set of all quantum states as a generalized ensemble.
+This point of view is especially useful in dealing with infinite dimensional quantum channels and systems, since in this case it is necessary to consider continuous ensembles of states, t.i. families of states indexed by a real valued parameter \cite{H-Sh-2}.
+One of the advantages of this approach is based on possibility to use general results of the theory of probability measures on complete separable metric spaces \cite{Bil,Par}.

-In this paper some observations concerning the Choquet ordering \cite{Phelps} on the set of all probability measures on the set of quantum states are considered (proposition \ref{ppm-p-1}, corollary \ref{ppm-c-n} and lemma \ref{ppm-l-4}).
-They imply, in particular, that arbitrary measures supported by pure states can be weakly approximated by a sequence of atomic measures supported by pure states and having the same barycenter (corollary \ref{ppm-c-1}).

-The important property of finite ensembles of quantum states proved in \cite{Sh-2} (lemma 3) can be expressed figuratively speaking as follows: \textit{an arbitrary continuous deformation of the average state of any finite ensemble can be realized by appropriate continuous deformation of the states of the ensemble and their weights}.\footnote{Even in $\mathbb{R}^{3}$ there exist convex sets for which the analogue of this assertion is not valid.} This property is the basic point of the proof of lower semicontinuity of the $\chi$-function of an arbitrary quantum channel (proposition 3 in \cite{Sh-2}).
-In this paper we show that it implies the openness properties of the mapping, which associates with a probability measure the barycenter of this measure (propositions \ref{ppm-p-2} and \ref{ppm-p-3}).
-These properties and the compactness criterion for subsets of measures obtained in \cite{H-Sh-2} result in interesting observations on properties of functions on the set of quantum states (theorems \ref{ppm-t-1}, \ref{ppm-t-2}, propositions \ref{ppm-p-4}, \ref{ppm-p-5}, corollaries \ref{ppm-c-7}, \ref{ppm-c-9}).

-In particular, it is shown that every continuous bounded function on the set of quantum states has continuous bounded convex closure (proposition \ref{ppm-p-4}).
-It is also shown that every continuous bounded function on the set of pure quantum states has convex (concave) continuous bounded extension on the set of all states having the particular minimality (maximality) property (proposition \ref{ppm-p-5}).

-The above general observations have several applications to quantum information theory (corollaries \ref{ppm-c-5},\ref{ppm-c-6} and \ref{ppm-c-8}).
-In particular, they provide a necessary and sufficient condition of boundedness and continuity of the convex closure of the output entropy of a quantum channel (corollary \ref{ppm-c-8}).
-These results can also be used for construction of continuous bounded characteristics of quantum states as the above convex (concave) extensions of continuous bounded functions defined on the set of pure states.
-As an example, we consider the construction of quasimeasure of entanglement, which is a continuous bounded function on the whole state space of a infinite dimensional bipartite system closely related to the entanglement of formation (remark 3).